Sxzo/WikipediaAnalysis/documents/proposal.md

 ## Leading Question

 The purpose of our project is to examine the interconnection between Wikipedia articles via hyperlinks.
-We can use Dijkstra’s algorithm to find the path with the least links between the two articles, Stoer-Wagner algorithm to find which hyperlinks we would have to remove in order for two articles to not be connected, and a BFS to create a visualization of the hyperlink network.
+We can use Dijkstra’s algorithm to find the path that traverses through articles with the smallest amount of links, Stoer-Wagner algorithm to find which hyperlinks we would have to remove in order for two articles to not be connected, and a BFS to create a visualization of the hyperlink network.

 ## Dataset Acquisition